annatequilaa/Unit-1/Project/main.md

 1. The to-do list feature should accept user input to add, delete, mark as complete, and undo tasks on a list.
 1. The to-do list can handle typical errors (e.g., no input, duplicated tasks) and give appropriate feedback.
 1. If the user enters the secret code ("vand3r"), the program will change modes and act as a password manager.
-1. In password manager mode, the user should be able to perform CRUD operations (Create, Replace, Update, Delete):
+1. In password manager mode, the user should be able to perform CVUD operations (Create, View, Update, Delete):
    * Add a password (for example, for a website).
    * View the stored passwords (only if they re-enter the secret code).
+1. User could quit the password manager mode without closing the whole program.
+Quitting the password manager mode will lead user back to to-do list feature.
 1. Save passwords permanently and securely by cyphering it.
-1. Use the terminal to interact with the user.
+1. Use the terminal to interact with the user, and give appropriate feedback when input is invalid.

 # Criterion B: Design